Consumer Advisory Panel

 - CAP Member Melissa Le Mesurier presented at the Sunday evening Symposium “Survivorship Unmuted” with excellent feedback being received on the session.

-- Over the next two days of the Scientific Meeting the CAP were also included as chairs of sessions and provided a CAP update.
+- Over the next two days of the Scientific Meeting members of the CAP were also included as chairs of sessions and provided a CAP update.

 Overall, the meeting was truly exceptional, leaving us with a profound sense of fulfilment, reinforcing the value of our contributions and solidifying our vital role within ANZUP.